mattl/dbx/howto-painting-kalyshi.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/xtreme-promo-image-04.jpg" />
-    <li><strong>Basecoat:</strong> Uniform Grey</li>
-    <li><strong>Wash:</strong> Dark Tone</li>
-    <li><strong>Highlight:</strong> Wolf Grey</li>
+    <li><strong>Basecoat:</strong> Wolf Grey</li>
-    <li><strong>Highlight:</strong> Wolf Grey + Matt White 50/50 mix</li>
+    <li><strong>Layer:</strong> Wolf Grey + Ash Grey 50/50 mix</li>
+    <li><strong>Highlight:</strong> Ash Grey</li>

-The first step of painting the armor is to basecoat it with Uniform Grey, this will give it a darker base color once the next step, a Dark Tone Ink wash, is applied.
-With the basecoat and wash completed the first highlight can be done with Wolf Grey.
-This should be thinly applied along the edges of the armor and glaive.
-The final step for the armor is an extreme highlight of Wolf Grey and Matt White mixed in 50/50 quantities.
-This highlight should only be applied to the upper edges of the armor or on the corners.
+The basecoat of Wolf Grey should cover nicely over the grey primer however thinning it down slightly will provide a much smother coverage.
+The first layer should be a mix of Wolf Grey and Ash Grey in 50/50 quantities.
+This should applied to the upper sections of skin paying particular attention to details on the face, stomach and the fingers.

       </div>
     </div>